 Kathy Keneally, former Assistant Attorney General of the U.S. Department of Justice (DOJ) Tax Division, focuses her practice on tax litigation and government investigations.
-She has more than 30 years of experience representing large corporations, financial institutions, closely held businesses, and high wealth individuals.
-She is an accomplished trial lawyer and routinely resolves matters with the IRS and other federal agencies without litigation.
+She has represented large corporations, financial institutions, closely held businesses, and high wealth individuals for more than 30 years.
+She is an accomplished trial lawyer and routinely resolves matters without litigation.

 The following represents experience acquired prior to joining Jones Day.

 Advised the Bill, Hillary, and Chelsea Clinton Foundation in a review of its previously filed information returns in response to public inquiry.

 Served as lead trial counsel in a precedent-setting Tax Court decision holding that the transfer of an interest in a single member LLC should be treated as a gift for tax purposes.

 Managed team representing more than 100 high net worth individuals before the IRS relating to investments in "listed transactions," including presentations to the IRS counsel and executives resulting in a global settlement initiative and representation before IRS Examination and Appeals.
 Obtained favorable results in multiple cases before IRS Appeals.
 Persuaded IRS to issue Revenue Procedure to reduce interest liability for all similarly situated taxpayers.

 Successfully quashed a series of summonses served on U.S. financial institutions pursuant to the United States-Russian tax treaty and at the request of the Russian Federation.

 Obtained the concession of error by the IRS following the commencement of a wrongful levy action in U.S. District Court.

 Represented high-profile international athlete in IRS income tax examination, resulting in full concession by IRS.

 Obtained favorable settlement in complex Tax Court case involving an estate, multiple trusts, and inter vivos gifts.